 - The fewer credit accounts you have and the shorter your credit history is, the more a hard inquiry will affect your score.

 - Applying for credit can hurt your score whether you get approved or denied.

 - Temporary credit score damage from a credit card application does not have to cost you money.
 Just wait until your score recovers before using it again for something important – like applying for a mortgage or auto loan.

 - Your credit score will recover faster from a credit card application if you pay all your bills on time and keep your balances well below your credit limits on your credit card accounts.

-While applying for a new credit card does hurt your credit score, it’s usually not enough of a drop to worry about.
-Using your new card responsibly should quickly help your score recover and go higher than it was before.
+While applying for a credit card does hurt your credit score, it’s usually not enough of a drop to worry about.
+Using your new card responsibly should help your score recover quickly and then go higher than it was before.
 You just don’t want to apply for several new cards at once or risk a hard inquiry right before another important loan application.

 You can see exactly how applying for a new credit card affects your credit score by signing up for a free WalletHub account and getting free daily credit score updates.
 You’ll also get personalized recommendations for the best credit cards to apply for.